What if "Stop crying" turned into "I'm listening" for an entire generation?

 Studies suggest kids can grasp emotions as early as 4 months.
 Babies show preference or interest by looking at something for a longer period of time.
 In a study, infants were shown images of different facial expressions – ex. expressions of anger, sadness, or joy – and most of them spent more time looking at the “happy” photos.

 Many infants can tell the difference between how different emotions are expressed vocally by the age of 5 months.
 In another study, infants were shown one single facial expression, but the emotional tone of voice changed.
 They started looking at the photo again immediately after the change of voice.
 For example, the baby was looking at a picture and hearing a happy voice.
 They lost interest in the photo and started looking elsewhere.
 When the voice changed – i.e. became angry or sad, their focus returned to the picture, and vice versa.
-This shows children at this age are sensitive to emotional changes in a voice.

 HOW DO I TEACH MY TODDLER TO EXPRESS FEELINGS?